Skip to main content

 The staffing gap

 313 positions authorized.
 Approximately 250 filled.
 The program then lost 24 additional staff to probationary firings and deferred resignation offers in early 2026.
-The functional vacancy rate heading into the most intensive deployment phase in the program's history exceeds 20% — at the precise moment the PMO is simultaneously managing the June 1 Congressional deadline, a four-site simultaneous go-live at the highest complexity level ever attempted, and 16 open GAO recommendations.
+The functional vacancy rate heading into the most intensive deployment phase in the program's history exceeds 20% — at the precise moment the PMO is simultaneously managing the July 1 Congressional deadline, a four-site simultaneous go-live at the highest complexity level ever attempted, and 16 open GAO recommendations.
 Verified — Congressional testimony, February 2025 and early 2026 (note: 250 filled and 24 losses are from separate testimony timepoints; current fill rate is lower than 250)

 What this means operationally